VR-25/acc/README.md

 2. Run `acc --set charging_switch` (or `acc -ss`) to enforce a working switch.
 3. Test the reliability of the set switch.
 If it doesn't work properly, try another.

-Since not everyone is tech savvy, ACC daemon applies dedicated settings for specific devices (e.g., MTK, Asus, 1+7pro) to prevent charging switch issues.
+Since not everyone is tech savvy, ACC daemon automatically applies certain settings for specific devices (e.g., MTK, Asus, 1+7pro) to prevent charging switch issues.
 These are are in `acc/oem-custom.sh`.